mindplace/less-by-choice/_posts/2017-01-01-hoarding-access.md

 I can only do what I can with what I have today, but I can do a lot.
 I must trust that my future self will only be more capable and more resourceful.

 My job is not to give the me of tomorrow everything she might need.
-My job is to take away from tomorrow's plate everything unnecessary, so that tomorrow I wake up to an easier life where I have the clarity and liquidated time, space, and money to make better choices.
+My job is to take away from tomorrow's plate everything unnecessary, so that every day I wake up to an easier life where I have the clarity, time, space, and money to make better choices.